codee-com/open-catalog/Checks/PWR055/README.md

 ### Actions

-Implement a version of the forall loop using an Application Program Interface (API) that enables offloading to accelerators.
-Codee assists the programmer by providing source code rewriting capabilities using OpenMP and OpenACC compiler directives.
+Implement a version of the forall loop using an Application Program Interface (API) that enables offloading to accelerators, such as OpenMP or OpenACC.

 ### Relevance